unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

   Unikraft will look after that mount tag when trying to mount the filesystem, so it is important that the mount tag from the configuration is the same as the one given as argument to qemu.
 * `-kernel build/06-adding-filesystems_kvm-x86_64` - tells QEMU that it will run a kernel;
   if this parameter is omitted, QEMU will think it runs a raw file
-* `-nographic` - prints the output of QEMU to the standard output, it deosn't open a graphical window
+* `-nographic` - prints the output of QEMU to the standard output, it doesn't open a graphical window

 #### Run with qemu-guest